marcobarilari/labMONSTER/README.md

 - conda via miniconda - each user has to install it indipendently (see here [miniconda installer](https://docs.conda.io/en/latest/miniconda.html))
 - FSL - TO CHECK if available for all users
 - fsleyes via conda - each user has to install it indipendently
-- matlab 2017a - TO CHECK if available for all users
+- matlab 2017a - TO CHECK if available for all users (tools eg spm12 should be installed by each user)
 - rstudio - TO CHECK if available for all users
 - afni - each user has to install it indipendently (most of missing libraries should be installed for everyone so now should be easier)
+- freesurfer - available for all users
+- datalad - each user has to install it indipendently via `pip install`
+- itksnap - available for all users

 [ TIPS :bulb: ]